E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

 Testing, Performance and Scaling
 ________________________________
-Testing was performed on the Fionn supercomputer from ICHEC.
-Fionn consists of a large amount of 'nodes' each of which contains 24 processing cores.
-The OpenMP version was tested on up to 24 cores (1 node) and demonstrated perfect scaling with the number of cores.
-The MPI version was tested on up to 96 cores (4 nodes).
+Testing was performed on the Kay supercomputer from ICHEC.
+Kay is separated into nodes, each of which has 2 x (20 core) sockets.
+To test the parallel efficiency of both the OpenMP and MPI versions of the code they were benchmarked on 20 - 200 cores (1 - 5 nodes).
-It again demonstrated perfect scaling up to 24 cores and good scaling up to 96 (reducing in efficiency as the number of nodes increased).

-These tests were performed by simply comparing the runtimes between codes using 1, 4, 8, ...
-24 cores.
+The OpenMP version was run for 10,000,000 samples (Nsample = 10,000,000) and for a bath size of 200 (N_bath = 200).
+As can be seen in the graph below OpenMP scales perfectly on a single node (i.e. less than 40 cores), but provides little to no benefit over multiple nodes.

 .. image:: ./OpenMP_Benchmark.png
    :align: center

+The MPI version was run for 1,000,000 samples (Nsample = 1,000,000) and for a bath size of 2,000 (N_bath = 2,000).
+MPI scales very well over the entire benchmark (up to 200 cores), with an average efficiency of 96.3%.

 .. image:: ./MPI_Benchmark.png
    :align: center